Secure, maintain, and upgrade¶

 - For reasonably high availability, it’s easy to run a hot spare application server and a hot spare database (using Postgres streaming replication; see the section on configuring this).
 Be sure to check out the section on backups if you’re hoping to run a spare application server; in particular you probably want to use the S3 backend for storing user-uploaded files and avatars and will want to make sure secrets are available on the hot spare.

-- Zulip does not support dividing traffic for a given Zulip realm between multiple application servers.
+- However, Zulip does not yet support dividing traffic for a single Zulip realm between multiple application servers.
 There are two issues: you need to share the memcached/Redis/RabbitMQ instance (these should can be moved to a network service shared by multiple servers with a bit of configuration) and the Tornado event system for pushing to browsers currently has no mechanism for multiple frontend servers (or event processes) talking to each other.
 One can probably get a factor of 10 in a single server’s scalability by supporting multiple tornado processes on a single server, which is also likely the first part of any project to support exchanging events amongst multiple servers.
+The work for changing this is pretty far along, though, and thus while not generally available yet, we can set it up for users with an enterprise support contract.

 Questions, concerns, and bug reports about this area of Zulip are very welcome!
 This is an area we are hoping to improve.